 In 2001, Virginia set off for the United Kingdom.
 What was intended to be a working holiday turned into nearly a decade in London where she gained invaluable insurance litigation experience working at two well-regarded practices specialising primarily in professional indemnity claims.
 Virginia was admitted as a solicitor of the Supreme Court of England and Wales in January 2003.

-In May 2011 Virginia re-joined Jones Fee.
+In May 2011 Virginia re-joined Jones Fee (now Fee Langstone).
 She now specialises in insurance litigation and advice with an emphasis on liability claims (particularly professional indemnity) fire and general insurance (including earthquake claims) and policy coverage.
 Virginia enjoys being back at the firm where she started, tackling difficult legal issues and finding commercial and pragmatic ways to resolve issues.

 Work highlights in NZ